troyfigiel/monorepo/README.md

 - Active window (i3)
 - Temperature
 - Hard disk drive remaining and tmpfs size remaining

+B00merang-Project's Windows themes to make it easier for any guests?

 ## flakes
 - Use separate flakes, but have a shared flake-module.nix in hosts that imports lib